Church of Our Lord Jesus Christ of the Apostolic Faith

-The Church of Our Lord Jesus Christ of the Apostolic Faith is a Oneness Pentecostal church with headquarters in Manhattan.
+The Church of Our Lord Jesus Christ of the Apostolic Faith (COOLJC) is a Oneness Pentecostal denomination with headquarters in Manhattan.
 It was founded in 1919 by Robert C. Lawson.

-The church's mission statement is: "To evangelize the world for Jesus Christ; to equip every believer to become true Disciples of Christ; and to engage those social problems that challenge the communities we have been called to serve."
+According to the Association of Religion Data Archives in 2020, the denomination had 85,938 members in 527 churches.

 History

 The "Church of Our Lord Jesus Christ", as it is most commonly known, was organized by Robert C. Lawson, a protégé of G.T.
 Haywood, who claimed salvation and the baptism of the Holy Ghost in 1913.

 In 1914 Lawson was called to the ministry and soon began evangelizing, mainly in the Mid-West, and pastoring in Columbus, Ohio.
 When he found himself at odds with the leadership of the Pentecostal Assemblies of the World, Lawson resigned from that organization in 1919 and moved to New York City, where he founded the Refuge Church of Christ, after the members of a prayer band in Harlem welcomed him and turned their meetings over to him.
 That small church grew and became known as the Refuge Temple, and, later, the Greater Refuge Temple.
 It was the hub of Lawson's evangelistic efforts in the Northeast.
 Lawson's field work took him up and down the East Coast, throughout the West Indies, and as far as West Africa, where he appointed missionaries to carry on spiritual work.